 Wildfires force French Riviera evacuations

+Tourists evacuate the beach as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
+REUTERS/Jean-Paul Pelissier

+Tourists evacuate the beach as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
+REUTERS/Jean-Paul Pelissier

-Smoke fills the sky above a burning hillside as tourists relax on the beach in Bormes-les-Mimosas, in the Var department, France.
+Tourists evacuate the beach as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier

 Flames and smoke fill the sky above a burning hillside as tourists swim on the beach in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier